 The butterflies that hatch in the late summer, however, do not mate until the following spring.
 Instead, they spend the winter in trees with a large group of butterflies, protecting themselves from the cold and sunning themselves on warm days.
 These butterflies live for about five months.

 In the USA, the overwintering butterflies migrate in their millions to Mexico and return in the spring.
-However, as New Zealand has a temperate climate (neither too cold nor too hot for monarchs), the butterflies congregate in their hundreds on favourite trees in the same region.
+However, as New Zealand has a temperate climate (neither too cold nor too hot for monarchs), in cooler weather, the butterflies congregate in their hundreds on favourite trees in the same region.